 "The fact that we see clients coming back month after month, just goes to show that we are creating a network where they feel comfortable and relaxed," said Mrs Kostrubic.

-If you would like to find out more about the social support group, and the events we have planned for 2025, please call the office on (02) 6942 4695.
+If you would like to find out more about the social support group, and the events we have planned for the remainder of 2026, please call the office on (02) 6942 4695.

 Clients visited Wombat Cottage and celebrated Xmas in July.